atea/join/README.md

 ## 3 - Connect your GitHub account to Atea's GitHub

 After your "Service Market" request has been approved and completed, make sure you are logged in to your private GitHub-account.
-Then go to this address: https://github.com/orgs/ateanorge/sso, which will take you to Atea O365 SSO that connects your private account to your Atea O365 account.
+Then go to [this address]( https://github.com/orgs/ateanorge/sso), which will take you to Atea O365 SSO that connects your private account to your Atea O365 account.

 ## FAQ?